Skip to main content

 • Assess the associated risks.

-• Basic principles of computer vision in the application of diagnostic imaging
+• Know the basic principles of computer vision in the application of image diagnostics.

 Learning outcomes

 • RA1.
-Acquire and demonstrate advanced knowledge of theoretical and practical aspects and working methodology in the field of Biomedicine.
+Acquire and demonstrate advanced knowledge of theoretical and practical aspects and work methodology in the field of biomedicine.

 • LO2.
 Correctly recognize the morphology and structure of tissue, organs and systems with imaging techniques.

 • LO3.
-Know the main research methods used in forensic medicine.
+Learn about the main research methods used in forensic medicine.

 • LO4.
 It applies imaging techniques to the analysis of the functioning of the organism at different hierarchical levels.